Wealden District Council

 • the application of local design codes to certain permitted development rights

-The Council has provided its formal response to this consultation, which is below:
+The Council has provided its formal response:

 The ‘adequacy of consultation’ response was submitted by Wealden District Council at the invitation of the Planning Inspectorate on 7 July 2023 (Reference TR020005) in relation to the application by Gatwick Airport Limited for an Order Granting Development Consent for the Gatwick Airport Northern Runway Project.

-The Council has provided its formal response to this consultation, which is below:
+The Council has provided its formal response:

 This consultation response represents Wealden District Council’s comments regarding the Government and the Department for Transport’s (DfT) planned closure of manned ticket offices within Wealden as part of a national programme to close many offices nationwide.
 Wealden is serviced by two train operating companies, Southern and Southeastern Railways with both providers identifying ticket offices for closure.

-The Council has provided its formal response to this consultation, which is below:
+The Council has provided its formal response:

 The Government published an open consultation named the ‘Technical Consultation on the Infrastructure Levy’ that covers the proposed reforms to the existing system of developer contributions – Section 106 planning obligations and the Community Infrastructure Levy – in England.
 This consultation will inform the design of the Levy and of regulations that will set out its operation in detail.
 A further consultation on the drafting of those regulations will be published in due course.

-The Council has provided its formal response to this initial consultation, which is below:
+The Council has provided its formal response:

-The Government has published an open consultation named the ‘Levelling-up and Regeneration Bill: reforms to national planning policy’ that covers a package of proposals for the reform of the planning system in England.
+The Government published an open consultation named the ‘Levelling-up and Regeneration Bill: reforms to national planning policy’ that covers a package of proposals for the reform of the planning system in England.
 The consultation seeks views on the Government’s proposed approach to updating the National Planning Policy Framework (NPPF).
 It also seeks views on its proposed approach to preparing National Development Management Policies, how it might develop policy to support levelling up, and how national planning policy is currently accessed by users.

-The Council has provided its formal response to the consultation, which is below:
+The Council has provided its formal response:

 The Government has published a consultation document named ‘Supporting defence infrastructure and the future of time-limited permitted development rights’.
 The consultation seeks views on the future of two temporary permitted development rights for moveable structures and markets, including the benefits of the rights as they exist, and views on proposed mitigation if they were to be made permanent.
 The consultation also seeks views on proposed new permitted development rights for the Ministry of Defence to enable the modernisation and development of the Defence estate.
-The Council has provided its formal response, which is below:

-The Government has published a consultation document named ‘National Planning Policy Framework and National Model Design Code’.
+The Government published a consultation document named ‘National Planning Policy Framework and National Model Design Code’.
 The consultation seeks views on revisions to National Planning Policy Framework (NPPF) and a new National Model Design Code, which provides guidance on the production of design codes, guides and design policies.
 The changes to the NPPF respond to the Building Better Building Beautiful Commission “living with Beauty” report.
-The Council has provided its formal response, which is below:

-The Government has published a consultation document named ‘Supporting Housing Delivery and Public Service Infrastructure’ that covers a package of proposals to alter the planning system.
+The Government published a consultation document named ‘Supporting Housing Delivery and Public Service Infrastructure’ that covers a package of proposals to alter the planning system.
 The consultation document asks a number of questions on specific policy changes, with a view to change existing national planning policy and legislation, as well as providing the Government’s approach to those issues.
-The Council has provided its formal response, which is below:

-The Government has published its White Paper for planning reform named ‘Planning for the Future’ that covers a package of proposals for the reform of the planning system in England to streamline and modernise the planning process, improve outcomes on design and sustainability, reform developer contributions and reform the Local Plan process.
+The Government published its White Paper for planning reform named ‘Planning for the Future’ that covers a package of proposals for the reform of the planning system in England to streamline and modernise the planning process, improve outcomes on design and sustainability, reform developer contributions and reform the Local Plan process.

 The White Paper asks a number of questions on those specific issues with a view to changing existing national planning policy and legislation, as well as providing the Government’s approach to those issues, including alternative options in some cases.
-The Council has provided its formal response to the consultation, which is below:

 The consultation document asks a number of questions on those specific issues with a view to change existing national planning policy and legislation, as well as providing the Government’s approach to those issues, including alternative options in some cases.
-The Council has provided its formal response to the consultation, which is below: